Virginia Tech®home

 Recordkeeping

-The Virginia Tech HLP includes detailed and accurate recordkeeping as required by OSHA.
+The Virginia Tech HCP includes detailed and accurate recordkeeping as required by OSHA.
 Environmental Health & Safety will maintain a record of all employee exposure measurements.
 Detailed audiometric records will be kept to determine whether a worker has incurred a significant threshold shift, or whether thresholds are decreasing gradually over time.
 Both present and former employees, or representatives designated by the employee, will be provided their audiometric and monitoring records upon written request.

 Definitions